 1. PROVIDER OF CHOICE SLICE APPLICATION – GENERAL DESCRIPTION

 The Provider of Choice Slice Application (POCSA) is a proprietary BPA computer application developed and maintained by BPA in consultation with «Customer Name» and other Slice Operations Forum (SOF) members.
-The POCSA consists of the Slice Water Routing Simulator, the Balance of System Module, the Default User Interface, and other related processes used for scheduling, tagging, and accounting of Slice Output and communication of information, all as described below.
+The POCSA consists of the Slice Water Routing Simulator, the Balance of System Module, the Default User Interface, the Customer Facing Interface and other related processes used for scheduling, tagging, and accounting of Slice Output and communication of information, all as described below.

 The POCSA calculates the Slice Output Energy amount that BPA makes available to «Customer Name» in each Scheduling Hour.
 The total amount of Slice Output Energy in each Scheduling Hour is comprised of the results of the Simulator and the BOS Module, as set forth in section 7 of this exhibit. «Customer Name» shall use the POCSA on a day-ahead timeframe to submit Customer Inputs and BOS Flex Requests to BPA for each Scheduling Hour in the next Slice Operating Day, pursuant to section 4.1 of Exhibit F.